 Barrett, who joined the Lawrence English department in 2003, is co-editor of the forthcoming anthology “To Fight Aloud, Is Very Brave: American Poetry of the Civil War” (University of Massachusetts Press).
 The author of the 2001 poetry chapbook, “Invisible Axis,” Barrett earned her doctorate in comparative literature at the University of California-Berkeley.

 Lawrence University, "Works of Unheralded Civil War Poets Discussed in Lawrence University Address" (2004).
 Press Releases.
-Paper 288.
+288.